 - More options

-You will find additional block settings in the right sidebar when you click on the block.
+When you select a block, you will find additional block settings in the right sidebar.
 If you do not see the sidebar, you may need to click the Settings icon in the top-right corner to bring up the settings.
 This icon looks like a square with two uneven columns: